BETTER CARE THROUGH COLLABORATION.

 - Lesson 5: Leadership and Teaching in Interprofessional Collaborative Practice

-The course is open to all health care professionals including dentists, emergency medical services personnel, nurses, nurse practitioners, occupational therapy practitioners, pharmacists, physicians, physical therapy practitioners and social workers.
+The course is open to Creighton faculty or clinicians including dentists, emergency medical services personnel, nurses, nurse practitioners, occupational therapy practitioners, pharmacists, physicians, physical therapy practitioners and social workers.

 Students receive an introduction to: